 Comprised of up to fifteen prominent scientists with expertise in the relevant topic in the EMME region, the Task Forces will focus on collecting existing knowledge, in order to assess the situation, identify gaps in research and policy needs and provide a “toolkit” of possible actions to address the climate challenges in the region.
 In this regard, the Task Forces will be mandated to produce Thematic Reports (“White Papers”) in their respective areas of scientific focus.
 Input from the Task Forces will feed into a Comprehensive Scientific Report that will contain an overarching conclusion, as well as technologically matured and economically affordable solutions for addressing the impacts of climate change in different socioeconomic sectors.

-The Comprehensive Scientific Report will be finalized in December 2021, following debate in the context of the 2nd International Conference “Climate Change in the Mediterranean and the Middle East: Challenges & Solutions” that will take place in Nicosia on the 14th & 15th of October 2021.
+The Comprehensive Scientific Report will be finalized in December 2021, following debate in the context of the 2nd International Conference “Climate Change in the Mediterranean and the Middle East: Challenges & Solutions that will take place in Nicosia between the 13th and 15th of October 2021.
 This will serve as the foundation for the development of the Regional Action Plan, subject to the approval of the participating Governments of the EMME region, following thorough consultations on a multilateral level.

 For more information on the Initiative please refer to its official Work Programme.